sap-tutorials/sap-build-apps/tutorials/codejam-events-process-8/codejam-events-process-8.md

 <!-- description --> Create an action project for defining the API call for retrieving additional data about the business partner, who ID was sent in the event.

 ## Prerequisites
-- You have completed the previous tutorial for the event-driven processes CodeJam, [Add Approval Step and Use Inbox](codejam-events-process-7).
+- You have completed the previous tutorial for the event-based processes CodeJam, [Add Approval Step and Use Inbox](codejam-events-process-7).

 ## You will learn
 - How to create an action (for calling APIs)